exadel-inc/esl/src/modules/esl-media/README.md

  - `group` (optional) - group name, only one media player can be active in bounds of the group

- - `ready-class` - class to add when resource is ready
+ - `ready-class` - class to add when the resource is ready
  - `ready-class-target` - [TraversingQuery](../esl-traversing-query/README.md) to define a target for `ready-class`

  - `disabled` (boolean) - marker that prevents media api initialization